Nothing puts a blemish on a new mama’s day than the arrival of a baby rash.

 Baby allergic rashes

-While meningitis or allergic rash is on the top end of the scale when it comes to potentially dangerous rashes, there is a whole range of baby rashes that can be accompanied by cold and flu symptoms, a loss of appetite, fever, and other signs of illness.
+But there is a whole other range of baby rashes that can be accompanied by cold and flu symptoms, a loss of appetite, fever, and other signs of illness.

 Hand, Foot & Mouth Disease

-A common virus among young children, a rash of blisters may occur on the hands, feet, and around and inside the mouth, with a fever and cold symptoms.
+It may appear as a rash of blisters on the hands, feet, and around and inside the mouth, with fever and cold symptoms.

 Also known as “slapped cheek” syndrome, 5th disease can cause bright red patches of rash on the cheeks of your little one, accompanied by a fever.

-A rash of itchy blisters may appear, usually first on the head and torso, accompanied by a fever.
-Chickenpox is also relatively uncommon these days due to routine vaccinations.
+Chickenpox is known for its rash of itchy blisters across the head and torso, usually accompanied by a fever.

 Different types of rashes require different treatments, so there is no “one size fits all” approach to treating baby rashes.